EMSC-CSEM/webservices101/README.md

 The idea is to access Web services via an url, instead of a "web page" displayed in a browser, and get raw data.
 The principle is to build an url with some parameters that define the data we want to retrieve.
 Parameters depends on the web service specification - for example the FDSN specification etc. However all web services have a Graphical User Interface (GUI) to facilitate user queries.

-Use of web services
- * on the web, useful to separate data access and data display
- * automatic access via script (e.g. python, shell)

 # How to use of EMSC web services

-This tutorial aims to present the use of EMSC services with concrete examples.
+This tutorial aims to present the use of EMSC services with 6 seismological use cases.

-The [Jupyter Notebook](https://github.com/EMSC-CSEM/webservices101/blob/master/emsc_services.ipynb) gives a complete walkthrough with python and linux shell of the following use cases.

  1. How to search and find events (*fdsn-event* web service)
 	> Search all earthquakes that occur in October 2017 with a magnitude greater then 6 and get the event id of the last destructive mexican earthquake.